hanggrian/IIT-ITM510/assignments/quiz7.md

 > 3. You can declare references to arrays whose elements are of a generic type
 > 4. All of the above

-**C**.
-You can declare references to arrays whose elements are of a generic type
+**C.** You can declare references to arrays whose elements are of a generic type

 ## Problem 4